-Summer schools are lessons or classes during the summer holidays, and are often designed as catch-up programs.
-Some summer schools do not have an academic focus and concentrate on sports or other non-academic activities.
-Others may have a specific focus, such as students at the transition from primary to secondary school, or advanced classes to prepare high-attaining students for university.
+Summer schools are lessons or classes during the summer holidays.
+They are often designed as catch-up programs, although some do not have an academic focus and concentrate on sports or other non-academic activities.
+Others have a specific aim, such as supporting students at the transition from primary to secondary school or preparing high-attaining students for university.

 How effective is it?

 Greater impacts (as much as four additional months’ progress) can be achieved when summer schools are intensive, well-resourced, and involve small group tuition by trained and experienced teachers.
-Summer schools without a clear academic component are not usually associated with learning gains.
+In contrast, summer schools without a clear academic component are not usually associated with learning gains.
 Other variables, such as whether the teacher is one of the student’s usual teachers, seem to make less difference on average.

 Summer schools are not as common in Australia and New Zealand as in the USA and the UK.
 The majority of summer programs aimed at school-aged children are summer camps and holiday programs where academic achievement is not the focus.
 Hence, there has been a limited amount of local research on the topic.

 Overall, the level of evidence related to summer schools is extensive.
 There are a number of meta-analyses, which consistently find small average effects.
 Studies include both primary and secondary school students and mainly focus on reading and literacy.
 Some studies indicate that gains are greater for disadvantaged students, but this is not consistent.